Nowra Bridge project - Princes Highway upgrade

 Removal of vegetation at Moorhouse Park, Scenic Drive and other areas was required to make space for temporary work compounds and storage areas.
 Vegetation removal also occurred where power, water or other services are to be relocated.
 The project aims to minimise vegetation loss and reuse material across the project where possible.

-The project team installed some habitat boxes for animals and birds in neighbouring Nowra woodland last year to offset impacts from vegetation loss.
+The project team installed some habitat boxes for animals and birds in neighbouring Nowra woodland in 2020 to offset impacts from vegetation loss.

 Will water quality in the Shoalhaven River be affected?